Deep Clustering for Data Cleaning and Integration: Related Work

-Feature distribution in the latent space is important; how efficiently features are learned depends on how features are distributed; in this context, subspace representation learning ~\cite{DBLP:conf/cvpr/CaiFGWZ022,DBLP:conf/nips/JiZLSR17,DBLP:conf/cvpr/ZhouHF18,DBLP:conf/cvpr/ZhangLYQZ0L19} has been used widely for clustering.
+Feature distribution in the latent space is important; the learning efficiency depends on the features' distribution.
+In this context, subspace representation learning ~\cite{DBLP:conf/cvpr/CaiFGWZ022,DBLP:conf/nips/JiZLSR17,DBLP:conf/cvpr/ZhouHF18,DBLP:conf/cvpr/ZhangLYQZ0L19} has been used widely for clustering.
 In subspace representation learning, the latent spaces are divided into several subspaces to categorize instances, and two instances are associated with linear relationships in the same subspace.

-In terms of the clustering architecture in DC, it takes as input the optimized low-dimensional latent representation from the representation learning architecture and returns the clustering labels.
-At this stage, the learned representation is evaluated to determine whether it is more cluster-friendly, for example, if two contextual instances are close to each other in latent space.
+Regarding the clustering architecture in DC, it takes the optimized low-dimensional latent representation as input and returns the clustering soft assignments.
+At this stage, the learned representations are evaluated to determine whether it is more cluster-friendly, for example, if two contextual instances are close to each other in latent space.
 Several clustering techniques have been used in deep clustering ~\cite{DBLP:journals/corr/abs-2206-07579}.
 The basic structure of the clustering component is to feed the $d$-dimensional representation using neural networks in the forward direction and reduce the dimensions to cluster number $K$.
 Then, a softmax layer can be used for the cluster assignment ~\cite{DBLP:journals/corr/abs-2206-07579}.

-To bridge the semantic gap between representation learning and clustering, relation-matching deep clustering techniques have been used ~\cite{DBLP:conf/cvpr/DangD0WH21, DBLP:conf/eccv/GansbekeVGPG20}.
-However, relation based matching proposals are computationally expensive ~\cite{DBLP:journals/corr/abs-2206-07579}.
+To bridge the semantic gap between representation learning and clustering, relation-matching deep clustering techniques have been used ~\cite{DBLP:conf/cvpr/DangD0WH21, DBLP:conf/eccv/GansbekeVGPG20}, though such proposals are computationally expensive ~\cite{DBLP:journals/corr/abs-2206-07579}.
 A more advanced proposal includes graph-based architectures (e.g.,~\cite{DBLP:conf/www/Bo0SZL020,DBLP:conf/aaai/LiuTZLSYZ22,DBLP:conf/iccv/ZhongW0HDNL021} ) in which multiple distributions are generated and fed to graph neural networks to preserve the hidden relations between the latent and $K$-dimensional target distribution.